Course Outline

 - Domain Events vs. Integration Events

-- Synchronous vs. Asynchronous events in Go applications for government use cases
+- Synchronous vs. Asynchronous events in Go applications for government services

 - Messaging Patterns in Practice